NaN-tic/trytond-carrier_zip/doc/index.rst

 Carrier Zip Module
 ##################

-The carrier zip module add domain carriers with zip address.
-This module work with Spain zips because use numeric codes.
+The carrier zip module add domain carriers with postal code address.
+This module work with Spain postal codes because use numeric codes.